ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 - [ ] Find Captain Brand of the Golden Eclipse in the capital.
 - [ ] Talk to Queen in capital.
 - [ ] Find healer in Achtneil for Daniel.
-Her name is Gretchen.
+Her name is Gretchen Redwing.
 - [ ] Find Hugo Bridgerson in the capital.
 - [x] Go to Millstone ranch where they delivered the keystone.